AMReX-Combustion/PeleLM/Docs/source/RunningPeleLM.rst

 cover how the input parameters can control the gridding.
 The user defines functions which tag individual cells at a given level if they need refinement.
 This list of tagged cells is sent to a grid generation routine, which uses the Berger-Rigoutsos algorithm to create rectangular grids that contain the tagged cells.
 The relevant runtime parameters are:

 - ``amr.regrid_file``: name of file from which to read the grids (text; default: no file)

-If set to a filename, e.g.\ ``fixed_girds``, then list of grids at each fine level are read in from this file during the gridding procedure.
+If set to a filename, e.g.\ ``fixed_grids``, then list of grids at each fine level are read in from this file during the gridding procedure.
 These grids must not violate the ``amr.max_grid_size`` criterion.
 The rest of the gridding procedure described below will not occur if ``amr.regrid_file`` is set.